 If your baby is suffering from Erb’s palsy, you’re likely wondering whether the damage will be permanent.
 The good news is that in most cases — between 80 and 96 percent — the condition completely resolves within the first year.
 When treatment begins within four weeks of birth, the recovery rate is nearly 100 percent.

 It can take months or even years, though, for surgically repaired nerves to recover and reach the lower arm and hand muscles.
 Even after treatment, many children with Erb’s palsy may continue to experience some weakness in their hands, arms or shoulders.
 Children who don’t recover may experience ongoing damage to their self-esteem and emotional well-being along with their physical abilities.

 Consult an Experienced Erb's Palsy Lawyer

 If your baby suffered a traumatic birth that has caused Erb’s palsy, it’s critical to work with an experienced birth injury lawyer.
 Your child may need ongoing medical treatment and may suffer long-term effects that entitle you to compensation.
-To speak with an experienced attorney at no cost, please contact The Law Offices of Ivan M. Diamond.
+To speak with an experienced attorney at no cost, please contact Ivan Diamond, Bronx Personal Injury Lawyer.